GIXLabs/GIXLabs.github.io/how_to/cnc_milling_toolpaths.md

 ## Downnload the Design

 In order to teach about toolpaths, we all need to work on a consistent base.
 Download the design <a href="/assets/how_to/cnc_tutorial_tray/GIX_Desk_Tray.f3d" download>here</a> and open it with Fusion 360.
-As long as the outer dimensions stay the same, we encourage your to customize the design to fit your desk.
+As long as the outer dimensions stay the same, we encourage you to customize the design to fit your desk.

 ## Prepare the Toolpaths